NotKingSnow/hotds2w3/README.md

 q "**Finish the quote!: 'A girl is Arya Stark of Winterfell, and ...'
 (3 words)**" a "I'm going home.", "I'm going home", "Im going home", "I am going home"

 q "**Who said it?: 'You're going to die tomorrow, Lord Bolton.
-Sleep well.**" a "Sansa Stark", "Sansa"
+Sleep well.'**" a "Sansa Stark", "Sansa"

 q "**Who was Rickon Stark buried next to?**"